 With that in mind, we still find it hard to recommend Facetime over Zoom.
 Even the free version of Zoom has much more functionality over Facetime.
 HD video/audio, multiple view options, screen sharing, and 100 participant support are all included in the Zoom free plan.

 The only main downside with Zoom is the 40-minute limitation, but this can be fixed by paying for a subscription.
 Those who want to take advantage of other Zoom features can get plans for as low as $14.99, which isn’t bad if you are planning to use it for work purposes.
-If you would like to learn about other competing services you can click on the button below.
+If you would like to learn about other competing services you can click here.

 Here are more video calling app comparisons!